 - CS 01 Support the implementation of the relevant County Policy Objectives (CPO's) contained within Chapter 4: Core, Settlement and Housing Strategies and other relevant chapters of the County Longford Development Plan 2021-2027, including the Core Strategy and all zoning provisions of the County Longford Development Plan 2021-2027, or subsequent relevant Development Plan and in accordance with the Sustainable Residential Development and Compact Settlements Guidelines for Planning Authorities (2024). - CS 02 Upon the replacement of the current core strategy and zoning provisions of the Longford County Development Plan 2021-2027 by a subsequent Development Plan, this Local Area Plan will recognise this and any associated land use zoning. - CS 03 Support and facilitate compact growth through the sustainable intensification and consolidation of the town centre and established residential areas. - CS 04 Monitor the scale, type, tenure and location of constructed and permitted developments in Longford during the lifetime of the Plan and apply appropriate development management standards to ensure compliance with the Core Strategy. - CS 05 Encourage the compact growth of Longford Town and undertake a town centre first approach to ensure that development proceeds sustainably and at an appropriate scale, density and sequence and in line with the County Core Strategy Table. - CS 06 Remain within the allocated housing requirements set out in the County Development Plan 2021-2027 Core Strategy for Longford Town (or subsequent relevant Development Plan) when facilitating residential development.
-In this regard, development shall not be permitted where it conflicts with the County Core Strategy. - CS 07 Encourage the appropriate redevelopment of brownfield and infill sites for residential and mixed uses within the existing built-up footprint of Longford Town. - CS 08 Prioritise the development of sites zoned 'Town Centre' and 'New Residential' within the town (see Land Use Zoning Map Appendix 1). - CS 09 Support and facilitate the implementation of the regeneration of sites identified in this Plan (see Strategic Sites Map Regeneration Chapter).
+In this regard, development shall not be permitted where it conflicts with the County Core Strategy.

-- CS 10 Focus new enterprise development into lands identified for Industry and Warehousing and Enterprise and Employment uses (see Land Use Zoning Map Appendix 1). - CS 11 Support new residential development and infill development that occurs in tandem with the delivery of supporting physical and social infrastructure. - CS 12 Ensure that any development permitted is in accordance with the provisions of Volume2: Appendix 1: Land Use Zoning Matrix and Volume 1: Section 16: DevelopmentManagement Standards of the Longford County Development Plan 2021-2027. - CS 13 Preserve the lands identified as 'Strategic Reserve' on (see Land Use Zoning Map Appendix 1), thereby controlling the level of piecemeal and haphazard development on these lands and safeguarding their strategic value in accommodating the orderly sequential expansion of the urban settlement beyond the current Plan period. - CS 14 Ensure that projects giving rise to adverse effects on the integrity of European sites (cumulatively, directly, or indirectly) arising from their size or scale, land take, proximity, resource requirements, emissions (disposal to land, water or air), transportation requirements, duration of construction, operation, decommissioning or from any other effects shall not be permitted on the basis of this plan4. - CS15 Ensure that any development within the Longford Town Architectural Conservation Area (ACA) is carried out in accordance with best practice advice for development within the ACA (see Appendix 2).
+- CS 07 Encourage the appropriate redevelopment of brownfield and infill sites for residential and mixed uses within the existing built-up footprint of Longford Town. - CS 08 Prioritise the development of sites zoned 'Town Centre' and 'New Residential' within the town (see Land Use Zoning Map Appendix 1). - CS 09 Support and facilitate the implementation of the regeneration of sites identified in this Plan (see Strategic Sites Map Regeneration Chapter). - CS 10 Focus new enterprise development into lands identified for Industry and Warehousing and Enterprise and Employment uses (see Land Use Zoning Map Appendix 1). - CS 11 Support new residential development and infill development that occurs in tandem with the delivery of supporting physical and social infrastructure. - CS 12 Ensure that any development permitted is in accordance with the provisions of Volume 2: Appendix 1: Land Use Zoning Matrix and Volume 1: Section 16: Development Management Standards of the Longford County Development Plan 2021-2027. - CS 13 Preserve the lands identified as 'Strategic Reserve' on (see Land Use Zoning Map - Appendix 1), thereby controlling the level of piecemeal and haphazard development on these lands and safeguarding their strategic value in accommodating the orderly sequential expansion of the urban settlement beyond the current Plan period. - CS 14 Ensure that projects giving rise to adverse effects on the integrity of European sites (cumulatively, directly, or indirectly) arising from their size or scale, land take, proximity, resource requirements, emissions (disposal to land, water or air), transportation requirements, duration of construction, operation, decommissioning or from any other effects shall not be permitted on the basis of this plan.

-4 Except as provided for in Article 6(4) of the Habitats Directive, viz.
+&lt;sup>4 Except as provided for in Article 6(4) of the Habitats Directive, viz.
 There must be: (a) no alternative solution available, (b) imperative reasons of overriding public interest for the plan to proceed; and (c) adequate compensatory measures in place.